jacamo-lang/jacamo-lang.github.io/_pages/getting-started.md

 All possible groups and roles of an organisation should be specified in an XML file.
-Here we will use the specification that is already included in the initial project (file `src/org/org.xml`).
+Here we will use the specification that is already included in the application (file `src/org/org.xml`).
 This specification defines a group type identified by `group1` and the two mentioned roles for this group.
-To create an instance of this group and assign its roles to our agents, you can change the application project to:
+To create an instance of this group and assign its roles to our agents, you can change the application configuration to:

 **my1st\_app.jcm**